Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 60S and 60N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.76 degrees Kelvin in November 2025, versus 0.70 in the previous month.
+In land locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.67 degrees Kelvin in December 2025, compared to 0.76 in November 2025.

 Sample.
-In this monthly series, there are 2,111 observations in total.
-The period covered by the series extends from January 1850 to November 2025.
+In this monthly series, there are 2,112 records.
+The series covers the span of time extending from January 1850 to December 2025.

 History.
-Here's a glimpse of a few summary statistics we calculated on the whole sample: the anomaly averaged -0.26 degrees Kelvin; it recorded its maximum of 1.05 in September 2023; it registered a minimum of -1.07 in January 1861.
+Here's a glimpse of some descriptive statistics we calculated on the whole sample: the anomaly had a mean value of -0.26 degrees Kelvin; it achieved a maximum of 1.05 in September 2023; it reached its lowest level of -1.07 in January 1861.

 Latest values